DBremen/dbremen.github.io/_posts/2021-02-23-AutoExtract.md

 ```

-For the "smart" extraction we use the [IO.Compression.ZipFile]::OpenRead to peek into the .zip file in order to find out whether the .zip files are already contained in a folder with the same name as the .zip file.
-If the .zip files are not already contained within a folder we will create one while taking care of the scenario if there is already a folder with the same name as the .zip file.
-Other than that we specify a filter to only monitor .zip files within the specified folder and change the NotifyFilter to be based on FileName and Size of the file.
+For the “smart” extraction we use the [IO.Compression.ZipFile]::OpenRead to peek into the .zip file in order to find out whether the .zip files  are already contained in a folder with the same name as the .zip file.
+Otherwise, we will create a folder while taking care of the scenario if  there is already a folder with the same name as the .zip file.
+Other  than that, we specify a filter to only monitor .zip files and change the NotifyFilter to be based on the name and and the size of the file.
 This is in order to avoid most of the duplicate events being triggered by  the download of the file.
 During my tests Firefox still raised two  Created events for every download.
-In that case the OpenRead method on the .zip file will fail for the first event since the file hasn't been finished downloading.
-The rather unelegant workaround for this is to put the whole action block into a try catch construct.
+For the first Created event the  OpenRead method on the .zip file will fail, since the file hasn’t been  finished downloading yet.
+The rather not so elegant workaround for this  is to put the whole action block into a try catch construct.

-The only requirement that is not met is putting the whole script into a background thread.
-Rather than re-inventing the wheel, I'd like to make use of the excellent ThreadJob module that already comes with PowerShell 7.
-For any other version the module can be installed via:
+The only requirement that is not met so far, is putting the whole script into a background thread.
+Rather than re-inventing the wheel, I’d like  to make use of the excellent ThreadJob module that is built-in to  PowerShell 7.
+For any other PowerShell version the module can be  installed via:

 ```PowerShell
 Install-Module ThreadJob
 ```

-Now we will need to add an infinitive loop in order to keep the thread running in the background.
-In addition we can use \\$using:VARIABLENAME in order to feed the arguments into the ScriptBlock that runs in another thread.
-Here is the whole funciton (again the full version including comment based help can be downloaded from my [GitHub repo]((https://github.com/DBremen/PowerShellScripts)).
+We will need to add an infinitive loop to the script block in order to  keep the thread running in the background.
+In addition we can use  $using:VARIABLENAME to ensure variables outside the script block are  visible inside its scope.
+Here is the whole function (again the full  version including comment based help can be downloaded from my [GitHub repo](https://github.com/DBremen/PowerShellScripts)).

 ```PowerShell
 function Expand-ArchiveAutomamtically {